Skparab1/space-shooter-game/README.md

 # space-shooter-game
-- a space shooter game, in which the user has to shoot at and hit incoming spaceships with balls
+- a space shooter game, in which the user has to shoot at and hit incoming spaceships with balls, still in development
 # Space shooter game demo
 ![](space_shooter_demo.gif)
 # what works so far